Habitat’s commitment to ethics & safeguarding

 Principle 5: Follow Gift-Giving Guidance

-Principle 6: Protect & Safeguard Assets
+Principle 6: Protect Habitat Assets

 Principle 7: Maintain Confidentiality